gra_smoke2.png

 https://www.gs.cuhk.edu.hk/page/ApplicationforAdmission

-Offered by the School of Chinese Medicine, the Master of Science in Chinese Medicine is a two-year part-time programme.
+Offered by the School of Chinese Medicine, the Master of Science in Chinese Medicine offers one-year full-time mode and two-year part-time mode.
 The Programme has two specializations, namely Chinese Medicine and Acupuncture.
 Specializations in defined areas of study offer courses that enrich students' existing knowledge base and allow the pursuit of specialist knowledge skills at the master-degree level.
 Students are required to choose one of the aforementioned specializations, and complete at least 36 units according to the study scheme for graduation.

 Specializations and Study Schemes